erikslewis/sinatra-and-activerecord/readme.md

 > There are other ways to initiate `POST` request, like [Postman](https://chrome.google.com/webstore/detail/postman/fhbjgbiflinjbdggehcddcbncdddomop?hl=en).

-## I Do: Create - WDI App (Rest of Class)
+## I Do: Create - WDI App

-Another main feature of web applications is the ability to create new instances of our models (i.e., add rows to a database).
+Another main feature of web applications is the ability to create new instances of our models (i.e. add rows to a database).

 In order to do that we need to provide an interface for the user.
 That interface is HTML forms.